alliance-genome/agr_java_software/README.md

 3. Start up an infinispan docker image (for BUILD / master repository): `docker run -p 11222:11222 -it --name infinispan -e MEM_OPTS="-Xms8g -Xmx8g" agrdocker/agr_infinispan_data_image:build`
 This image contains the latest cache values done on a BUILD pipeline.
 You can use it as is.
 If you made changes in the caching logic you need to run the cacher
 4. Run the cache (unless you want to use the cache values as you can find them in the current infinispan docker image):
-`java -Xmx16g -jar agr_cacher/target/agr_cacher-jar-with-dependencies.jar ExpressionCacher` when running the expression annotations.
+First build the cacher via `make cacher` then run the individual cachers, e.g. via `java -Xmx16g -jar agr_cacher/target/agr_cacher-jar-with-dependencies.jar ExpressionCacher` when creating the expression annotations.
 The other entities are run with the following values (last command line option)
     DiseaseCacher
     AlleleCacher
     GenePhenotypeCacher